The way you act towards other people can be categorised into three types of behaviour: Passive, Aggressive and Assertive.

 3. When describing the situation be specific and give examples of when the behaviour has occurred.

-4. Avoid using exaggerations or generalisations.
+4. Avoid using exaggerations or generalizations.
 Be honest and keep your description as straightforward and simple as possible.

 5. Express your thoughts and feelings about the situation, acknowledging them as your own thoughts and feelings rather than expressing them as a general truth.